pantheon-systems/documentation/source/content/guides/local-development/05-lando-wordpress.md

 You can get your local site URL when you start your site and access it from your browser.
 You can also pull your code, media files, and your database from the site’s Pantheon environment.

-### Push and Pull Your Changes
+## Push and Pull Your Changes

+### Push Local Changes to Pantheon

 One of the benefits of using Lando with the Pantheon recipe is the ability to _push_ your changes from your local site to your various Pantheon environments (including Live and Multidev instances).

+1. Make changes to your local site.

-Enter `lando push` to initiate a push from your local environment.
+1. Enter `lando push` to initiate a push from your local environment.

-Enter `lando pull`to perform a pull.

-Lando will prompt you for the environments you want to pull or push your codebase, files, and database from or to.
+1. Complete the Lando prompts to select the environments you want to push your codebase, files, and database changes to.

 <Alert type="info" title="Note">

 Your **database** refers to your app's database.
 Your **code** refers to your app’s codebase, and includes any files that you would track within your site’s source control repository.
 Your **media** refers to assets and files stored within the `/uploads` folder.
 In general, it’s a good idea to NOT include your media files in your repository as your repo’s size can get out of hand quickly.

 </Alert>

+### Pull Changes from Pantheon to Your Local

 1. Open your terminal.